pashka4281/pashka4281.github.com/source/_posts/2015-07-29-night-work-plus-eyes-safety-equals-f-dot-lux.markdown

 And maybe playing with colors is totally unacceptable for graphic designers (graphic dedigner that works at night - already sounds suspicios, but who knows hehe), this approach works well for texts i.e. source codes.

-Thanks my friend Gordon D. for pointing me to this app.
+Thanks to my friend Gordon D. for pointing me to this app.

 P.S.
 For a long run I'd strongly recommend to not be counting on any "magic app" but instead fix your schedule to eliminate late-time work.